Annals of Urologic Oncology

 The MCRN-LMP accounts for approximately 1 to 2% of all renal tumors [6].
 It is included in the group of tumors of undetermined malignant potential with low nuclear grade.
 The male to female ratio for MCRN-LMP is 3:1 and the mean age is of 51 years.

-Radio Imaging
+Radio imaging

 It is noted that, clinically about 90% cases are discovered incidentally on radiology for other purposes.
 Contrast-enhanced ultrasound have the same sensitivity and high specificity as contrast-enhanced computed tomography for the detection of multilocular cystic renal neoplasm of low malignant potential.
 The ultrasonography and CT images obtained in the study by Kim et al showed that MCRN-LMP appeared as a well-defined multilocular hypodense cystic mass filled with serous or hemorrhagic fluid, with no expansile solid nodules in the thin septa may with dystrophic calcification [7].